Murdoch Mysteries: Synopsis

 Dr. Ogden becomes a surgeon and a psychiatrist.
 She starts and runs a hospital for women.
 The two coroners who follow her in succession are black women, Dr. Rebecca James and Dr. Violet Hart.
 This is inconsistent with the Canadian society of the time portrayed.
 Earlier in the series, a black private detective was denied a position in the Toronto constabulary because of his race and moved to the United States.

 Other societal messaging includes an additional detective being placed in the office at the time when it was illegal to be homosexual.
 Station House 4 is tolerant of Detective Watts, and Inspector Brackenreid risks his own reputation by helping him return from New York City.
 Detective Watts takes an even greater role in scenes with Murdoch in season 18.
 In past seasons, he worked with the Constables Crabtree and Higgins.
 Crabtree was acting inspector a few times.
 As a guest character in the series Frankie Drake Mysteries George Crabtree appears as a retired constable who has become wealthy.

 "Why is everybody singing?" is the title of season 17 episode 22, a musical episode.
 All of the actors sang and danced.
 The premise is that Murdoch hears voices as if they are singing while he is in a coma after being shot.
 Murdoch sings too.
 It is a possible condition in real life.
 Crabtree dances around the light pole in a nod to Gene Kelly's dance in Singing in the Rain.
 Crabtree's is the last face filling the screen at the end of the episode.

 In season 18, three main characters that are the crucial of the story line are absent for much of the season.
 Dr. Ogden only appears in one two-part episode.
 Crabtree is absent for most of the season.
-Brackenreid is promoted, more absent, but returns to act as if he is in his old inspector role.
-Murdoch was acting inspector, but does not take the position when it is offered to him after years of being denied the position because of systemic prejudice against his being Catholic.
+Brackenreid is promoted to Chief Constable of Toronto, more absent, but returns to act as if he is in his old inspector role.
+Murdoch has been acting inspector in past episodes when Inspector Brackenreid had issues, but does not take the position when it is offered to him after years of being denied because of systemic prejudice against his being Catholic.
+Albert Choi (Paul Sun-Hyung Lee) replaces him as Inspector at Station House No 4, thereby becoming Murdoch's boss.

 Dr. Ogden takes her daughter and moves to England to work in a hospital there where she would have more autonomy.
 This is uncharacteristic because she and Murdoch struggled so long to bear children.
 She says she knows William would not want to leave his career, even though transferring to England might have been possible at that time.
 In the 300th episode in two parts, William Murdoch visits England to celebrate their wedding anniversary with their daughter.
 Murdoch's illegitimate son from season 11 has been raised by his own mother, but has visited with the Murdoch family.